dellkeji/api_gateway/README.md

-# Blueking API Gateway
+# API Gateway
 ---------------------

 ## Description
-Blueking API Gateway is a service for backend microservice.
+API Gateway is a service for backend microservice.

 ## Feature
 - Router Map
-- Auth for blueking
+- Auth
 - Ratelimit for different metric
 - LoadBlance for different a group of resource
 - Resource Management